 The content of the Comprehensive Osteopathic Medical Self-Assessment Examination (COMSAE) Phase 2 is representative of the COMLEX-USA blueprint and is based on the same content outline.
 It is a self-assessment examination for students to gauge their knowledge and ability as they prepare for the COMLEX-USA Level 2-CE examination.
-Students are expected to take the timed COMSAE Phase 2 examinations and achieve a minimum score of 450 to be approved to sit for the COMLEX-USA Level 2-CE.
+Students are expected to take the timed COMSAE Phase 2 examinations and achieve a minimum score as determined by the Dean/Chief Academic Officer to be approved to sit for the COMLEX-USA Level 2-CE.

-- Students must register for COMLEX-USA Level 2-CE no later than February 15th of OMS III. - Students must take COMLEX-USA Level 2-CE no later than August 15th. - Students requesting permission to take these exams outside the required dates must have authorization from the dean/chief academic officer. - In the case of initial failure, students must retake the COMLEX-USA Level 2 no later than March 1st of OMS IV to graduate.
+- Students must register for COMLEX-USA Level 2-CE no later than February 15th of OMS III. - Students must take COMLEX-USA Level 2-CE no later than August 1st. - Students requesting permission to take these exams outside the required dates must have authorization from the Dean/Chief Academic Officer. - In the case of initial failure, students must retake the COMLEX-USA Level 2 no later than March 1st of OMS IV to graduate.